 This recipe contains a common allergen: dairy (whole milk).
 Only serve to a child after this allergen has been safely introduced.

-This recipe yields 2 drinks for an adult and a toddler.
-Feel free to scale up to serve more people.
-Start by pouring the milk into a small pot.
-You can swap whole milk for nut milk, soy milk, or any type of milk that has been safely introduced to a child.
+Pour the milk into a small pot.
+You may swap whole milk for nut milk, soy milk, or any type of milk made with ingredients that have been safely introduced.

 Whisk in the cacao powder until there are no clumps and the mixture is frothy.
 If you’d like to serve a sweeter drink, use sweetened cacao powder or hot cocoa powder.

-Stir in the honey.
-If you prefer, use your preferred sweetener instead.
+Stir in honey or your preferred sweetener.
 Agave syrup, coconut sugar, maple syrup, and plain granulated sugar all work just fine!

 Stir in the seasonings and follow your instincts on which spices to use.
-Traditional cacao drinks from the Americas are flavored with chiles, honey, and seeds, while elsewhere, cinnamon and vanilla are the seasonings of choice.
-Experiment a little, or choose your favorite flavors.
+Traditional cacao drinks from the Americas are flavored with chiles, honey, and seeds, while elsewhere, cinnamon and vanilla are often used.
+Experiment and invite your toddler to help decide!

-Place the pot on medium-low heat and slowly warm the mixture.
+Place the pot on medium-low heat to slowly warm the mixture.
 Stir occasionally to prevent scorching the milk on the bottom of the pan.

 When you see steam begin to rise from the mixture, remove the pot from the heat, cover it, and let the hot chocolate steep for 5 minutes.

-To Store: Spiced Hot Chocolate for Toddlers is best enjoyed to order.
-However if you would like to make the recipe in advance, you can store it in an airtight container in the refrigerator for 2 days, then reheat before serving.
+To Store: Spiced hot chocolate is best enjoyed to order.
+If you would like to make the recipe in advance, store it in an airtight container in the refrigerator for no more than 2 days.

 J. Truppi, MSN, CNS